miklevin/MikeLev.in/_posts/2025-03-24-grok3-until-our-servers-melt.md

 And regarding the token window overload and the meltdown, well Grok3 kept going and going.
 The pauses that looked like it was going to quit were numerous, like 2 or 3 apparent complete freezes during responses.
 But wait it out!
 It's worth it.
 This not your father's ChatGPT running on Azure.
-Don't be so quick to put down the ducky if you wanna play the saxophone...
-I mean outlier AI.

 ---